UCSF CIRP

 This Co-Clinical Imaging Research Program website is a portal for quantitative HP 13C MRI protocols, data analyses tools, and correlative biology data which will provide a better understanding on how quantitative HP 13C MRI can be used in co-clinical imaging trials to improve the assessment of therapeutic response and resistance.
 While this project focuses on advanced prostate cancer, these new quantitative metabolic imaging techniques could ultimately benefit the clinical management of other cancers and diseases.

-Upcoming Events
+Events

 HMTRC 2023 Workshop

-View 2023 Workshop Brochure
+View the 2024 HMTRC Workshop Brochure